vkaelin/LeagueStats/README.md

 PG_DB_NAME=leaguestats
 ```

-3. For the application run properly, you need and Riot API Key and set it to the RIOT_API_KEY .env variable.
+3. For the application work properly, you need a Riot API Key to set it on RIOT_API_KEY .env variable.
 To know more, take a look to their documentation on [this link](https://developer.riotgames.com/).

 ## Useful commands